Unlock the power of OKRs with StratNavApp.com

 While many platforms focus on part of the process, one of StratNavApp.com's key strengths is that it provides end-to-end and integrated support from strategic analysis and diagnosis, through direction setting, planning and then tracking results - the ADPR cycle.

-Crucially, it ensures that the results from your KPIs - whether you achieve your targets or not - to feed back into the analysis process ensuring your strategy and execution are continually adapting to the real world.
+Crucially, it ensures that the results from your OKRs and KPIs - whether you achieve your targets or not - get fed back into the analysis process.
+This ensures your strategy and execution are continually adapting to the real world.

-StratNavApp.com brings your strategic goals, objectives and KPIs (and OKRs) together into a single strategy scorecard.
+StratNavApp.com combines strategic goals, objectives and KPIs (and OKRs) into a single strategy scorecard.

 So, if you've not yet built one, sign in to StratNavApp.com and build yours now.